patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/components/date-picker/date-picker.md

 <img src="./img/helper text date picker.png" alt="Date picker witth helper text" width="200"/>

-For more information about writing effective placeholder text, see our <a href="https://www.patternfly.org/v4/components/form/design-guidelines">form design guidelines</a>.
+For more information about writing effective placeholder text, see our [form design guidelines.](/components/forms/form/design-guidelines)

 ### Error message
 Use field level error messages to alert users when their inputted date or date format is invalid.
 Always specify what went wrong so that users can quickly identify the problem and fix it.